|Register On Nairaland / LOGIN! / Trending / Recent / New|

-Trying not to shake, I looked back at my daughter who slept before taking a bold step out of bed.
+Trying not to shake, I looked back at my daughter who was sleeping peacefully then toik a bold step out of bed.
 I found my grandfather’s walking stick next to the bed and thought it would be useful to destabilize the person disrupting the house.
 My walk through the dark corridor didn’t come as an easy task but it didn’t stop me from walking further.

 They looked like someone’s eyes, yet were too large to fit into any sockets.
 As the orbs approached me, I moved back into the passage.
-The urge to run lingered in my mind, but if I ran whatever it was would chase after me.
-Besides Anu was inside the room.
+The urge to run lingered in my mind, but if I ran it might chase me, besides Anu was inside the room.

 “The song…” a voice echoed, piercing my eardrums and sounding like there were millions of people in the living room with me.

 Four more orbs beamed through the darkness.
-At that moment, my eyes stayed glued to those orbs.
+My eyes stayed glued to the orbs.
 I tried to stop myself from looking, but the more I tried, the more I got weak.

 “The song…” came another whisper before the light flashed on.

-“Thank goodness,” I exhaled and inwardly prayed for PHCN then looked towards the direction of the orbs.
+“Thank goodness,” I exhaled then looked towards the direction of the orbs.